 The new COVID-19 virus can cause more severe symptoms in people with a weakened immune system (such as those suffering from cancer, or are on special medication), and older people (generally over the age of 70), especially those with long term conditions like heart disease, poorly controlled diabetes, poorly managed blood pressure and chronic lung disease.
+For those with grandparents who are currently suffering from diabetes or cardiovascular diseases, it’s recommended to learn life-saving details such as “What is an atherectomy procedure?“.

 If you fall into any of these categories, you should now take extra steps to protect yourself from germs and infections.